-HCV - NOR THERN MYOTIS Habitat

-HCV ATTRIBUTE Species at Risk - Ha bitat
+HCV ATTRIBUTE Species at Risk - Habitat

-OPERATION A AL MONITORING PROGRAM
+OPERATIONAL MONITORING PROGRAM

-MANAGEMENT OBJECTIVE Northern Myotis Habitat
+MANAGEMENT Northern Myotis Ha bitat

+OBJECTIVE

 INDICATOR Reserve stand structure in Northern myotis habitat

-MONITORING/REPORTING FREQUENCY Annual MONITORING STRATEGY Monitor Environment Canada's work on the development of beneficial management practices for the forest industry.
-Monitor Crown contractor audits to verify that unmerchantable trees, such as snags, wolf trees, and cavity trees, are being retained on site.
-Monitor ACCDC data for any known locations.
+MONITORING/REP ORTING MONITORING STRATEGY

+FREQUENCY Monitor Environment Canada's work on the

+Annual development of beneficial management

+practices for the forest industry.
+Monitor

+Crown contractor audits to verify that

+unmerchantable trees, such as snags, wolf

+trees, and cavity trees, are being retained on

+site.
+Monitor ACCDC data for any known

+locations.

-ACCDC COST AND DIFFICULTY Low - PHP does not yet implement SMP's
+DATA SOURCES COST AND DIFFICULTY ACCDC Low - PHP does not yet implement SMP's

-FOREST MANAGEMENT PRESCRIPTION

 Currently in Nova Scotia, there are no best forest management practices required for bats.
-Regarding wolf trees which are important for roosting, the NS Forest Wildlife Guidelines of

 Regarding wolf trees which are important for roosting, the NS Forest Wildlife Guidelines of 1988, which is now a Crown land policy, recommends that snags, wolf trees, and cavity trees be left on harvest sites as much as possible.
 Most often, wolf trees are so large and difficult to harvest because of many branches, and have low economic value, that PHP leaves on site.
 PHP is currently managing the forest in a variety of ways that benefit bat habitat needs, based on a 2006 report called "Forest Management & Bats" by Bat Conservation International which lists a variety of forest management activities that can support bat habitat needs.
+The most beneficial stand-level best management practices include leaving the best roost sites with woodpecker holes, rot holes, cracks and splits.
+Retention of snags and large mature trees may also increase the suitability of forested habitat for most bat species.
+Additionally, NSDLF is aware of locations in Nova Scotia where overwintering habitat such as caves, abandoned mines, and wells are used by many bat species.
+Restrictions to forest management activities near these locations are provided by NSDLF during the approval process for operational plans.

 Currently, there are no beneficial management practices developed for the forest industry.
-The 2019 Crown operations audits show that unmerchantable trees were left on harvest sites.
+The 2020 Crown operations audits show that unmerchantable trees were left on harvest sites.
 There are no locations of this bat species in the ACCDC dataset available to PHP.